 For this recipe, I’ve chosen to make Philippe Conticini’s hazelnut financiers.
 In this recipe, he thesis statement format examples substitutes the traditional almond flour with hazelnut flour; you could however make the exact same recipe and use almond flour instead if you prefer hazelnuts.

 Financiers are know for their distinctive nutty flavour.
 In his recipe, Conticini recommends the following in order to guidelines for writing research papers boost the nutty aroma even more:

 - Toast whole hazelnuts and grind them into a flour using a food processor.

 - Use brown butter instead of regular butter (how to make it is explained below)

 Financiers are easy and quick to prepare.
-If possible, prepare the batter in advance and let it rest overnight in the fridge.
+If possible, prepare the batter in advance and steps in writing a project report let it rest overnight in the fridge.
 This will allow the flavours to harmonise and the batter to firm up, making it easier to pipe into the tins.

 - 110 g (1 cup) ground hazelnuts

 - 155 g egg white at room temperature about 5 eggs